justinleski/todo-list/README.md

 - Hence, I tried to minimize how many functions "know" about each other.
 There are some cases in the DOM manipulation modules, however this is to be expected when adding `eventListener`s to buttons.
 - Apparently reading the documentation *thoroughly* is hard; the `.splice` method requires the index **first**, followed by the number of elements to remove.
 I had this logic reversed and wondered why an arbitrary amount of elements were being removed from my array.
 As it turns out, this is due to a logic errror on my end (and comepetence) in ensuring that I had the method correct.

+#### Firebase
+- I tried to integrate Firebase into my project, hoping to teach myself a new technology.
+- This was quite the headache, I spent what I believe to be a collective 10 hours attempting to configure and debug Firebase - Firebase was supposed to make databases easy, right?
+- As it turns out, being new to Firebase, I somehow set my Firestore DB to **Datastore** mode.
+- After reconfiguring my project (making a new one on the Firebase console and importing that config to my project) I did it; I managed to write to Firebase.
+- Integrating Firebase because of this mishap caused me *a lot* of confusion, primarily in the vague-ish error code: 400 (Bad Request)
+- Typically this error code is associated with bad data being fed to Firebase (such as undefined values) but I could not have imagined this.
+- Perhaps, I will look back a few years and find this struggle funny - but at the current moment this was disastorous as it made no sense due to my limited knowledge of databases.
+- Debugging this issue was difficult, but persistance was key to being able to sleep soundly (Not thinking "why is this code not working" for hours past bed time).

 ### What I Would Do Differently
 - Instead of using `.addEventListener`, I would bind the function to the class instead which lead to less "pollution" across code.
+- It actually seems I may be able to refactor this code - when integrating Firebase I just used `querySelector`after the modal was populated to add my `eventListener` and functionality to the corresponding buttons on the modal.